Channels

 }'

-HTTP webhook (programmatic)
+HTTP webhook

-This lets you implement custom logic, such as "approve this deployment only if it's business hours and the card is marked as verified by QA".
+HTTP webhooks let external systems receive and process notification events programmatically.
+Use them to implement custom logic, such as "approve this deployment only if it's business hours and the card is marked as verified by QA".

 Configure nullplatform to send POST requests to your custom endpoint using either our API or the CLI.